OmarPhysics/OmarPhysics/README.md

-- 👋 Hi, I’m Omar González or @OmarPhysics here.
+- 👋 Hi, I’m Omar González.
 - 👀 I’m interested in science, tecnology and education.
 - 🌱 I’m currently learning Physics and Artificial Intelligence.
 I want to be a data scientist.
 - 💞️ I’m looking to collaborate in a technology company.